Stroke services

 A stroke is a serious life-threatening medical condition that happens when the blood supply to part of the brain is cut off.

-Strokes are a medical emergency and urgent treatment is essential.
-The sooner a person receives treatment for a stroke, the less damage is likely to happen.
+Strokes are a medical emergency and urgent treatment is essential - the sooner you get treatment, the less damage is likely to happen.
+To find out more, visit https://www.nhs.uk/conditions/stroke.

 Video appointments